saqqdy/node-kit/packages/which-pm/README.md

 # @node-kit/which-pm

-A simple utility to get the yarn workspace root
+A simple utility to get which package manager used in the project

 [![NPM version][npm-image]][npm-url]
 [![Codacy Badge][codacy-image]][codacy-url]